 There were still comments about the calculation during the pre-test.
 The pre-service teachers related their own understanding to the pupils’ understanding.
 They continued to discuss the formula in relation to procedures.
 However, there is a change regarding the pre-service students' expressions after the research lesson in G4.
-The students in this group focus on pupils’ understanding of being able to represent the content of the assignment with the algorithm for mean.
+The teacher students in this group focus on pupils’ understanding of being able to represent the content of the assignment with the algorithm for mean.
 After the research lesson in G5, one pre-service student expresses the need for a balance with both mastering the algorithm but also distinguishing the algorithm as representation in the task.
 These changes could be connected to how the pre-service teachers talked about the different qualities of the knowledge expressed by the pupils.
 This shift can be interpreted as reflecting a deeper understanding of the mathematical content.
 The pre-service teachers talked about necessary abilities for doing the calculation associated with a procedural understanding, but they also referred to the need for a deeper understanding at a conceptual level.

 Differences in discernment before and after interventions.
 The third and last research question was about differences, if any, in pre-service teachers’ understanding of pupils’ knowledge before and after the intervention.
 The analysis focused on four distinct categories that were used to differentiate the ways in which pre-service teachers discerned pupils’ knowledge.
 These categories were derived from a theoretical framework used to investigate procedural and conceptual understanding.
 The P category focused on how pupils solved task general, and the C category applied to their knowledge of the mathematical content in relation to the task and pupils in the video.